-The U.S. Department of Education requires that distance education courses must include regular and substantive interaction between students and faculty.
-For more information about Regular and Substantive Interaction at WKU, please visit the Regular and Substantive Interaction in Online and Distance Learning webpage.
+The U.S. Department of Education requires that distance education courses must include regular and substantive interaction (RSI) between students and faculty.
+For more information, visit the WKU Regular and Substantive Interaction in Online and Distance Learning webpage.

 In this course, regular and substantive interaction will take place in the following ways: